Southern Energy (CVE:SOU) Stock Price Down 18.8% – Here’s What Happened

 Southern Energy Corp.
-(CVE:SOU – Get Free Report)’s stock price was down 18.8% during mid-day trading on Tuesday .
+(CVE:SOU – Get Free Report) shares were down 18.8% during trading on Wednesday .
 The stock traded as low as C$0.06 and last traded at C$0.07.
-Approximately 1,822,310 shares changed hands during trading, an increase of 839% from the average daily volume of 194,074 shares.
+Approximately 1,822,310 shares were traded during trading, an increase of 839% from the average daily volume of 194,074 shares.
 The stock had previously closed at C$0.08.

 About Southern Energy